tapfortap/Documentation/ios/api.md

 #### @property autoRollover

-If set to YES, a new ad to be downloaded and shown aproximately every 60 seconds.
-If set to NO, only a call to startShowinAds will cause a new ad to be downloaded and show.
+If set to YES, a new ad will be downloaded and shown approximately every 60 seconds.
+If set to NO, only a call to startShowingAds will cause a new ad to be downloaded and shown.

 ---